 Discuss What you Need and Want in a Rental

-Everyone’s needs and wants must all be heard, and you all must agree on certain things.
-If someone wants an accommodation that’s near the CBD, and someone wants to get a long term airport parking before you leave, then so be it.
-You have to agree on terms wherein most, or at least some of the requests can be heard.
+Everyone must come to an agreement.
+If someone wants accommodation that’s near the CBD, and someone wants to get a long term airport parking before you leave, then so be it.
+You have to agree on terms that come to a satisfactory conclusion.

 Talk About the Budget

 This is one of the most important things to discuss before deciding on a rental.
-Everyone’s budget might not be aligned and therefore, everything must be discussed well.
 Talk about the food, transportation, activities, and accommodation expenses, and ask your friends if they want to split it evenly or depending on each person’s need.

 Make a Schedule